Music While We Work

 On the other end of the scale, if I’m doing some tasks that might be a bit repetitive and methodical, I pick something that gives me more energy.
 Knife Party is a bit of a guilty pleasure for this!

 When I want some more control and variation for soundscapes, I use Rain Rain App on my phone.
 They let you pick up to three different sounds to put into a mix at one time.
 For example: a thunderstorm, a tumble dryer, and a washing machine, for some “rainy day at home” vibes.
-You can change the volume levels of each one, and in a recent update they’ve included the ability to oscillate the sounds!
+You can change the volume levels of each one, and they’ve included the ability to oscillate the sounds!

 I enjoy a pretty wide range of music and have quite varied playlists.
 My playlists are mostly sorted by the decade the songs were released;